Compare our best rewards credit cards and treat yourself

 Rates and fees

 • Annual fees.
 Some rewards credit cards charge an annual fee.
-The value of the rewards you are likely to earn should be equal to or more than the annual fee of a credit card.
+The value of the rewards you are likely to earn should at least be equal to, but ideally more than, the annual fee of a credit card.

 • Purchase rates.
 Reward credit cards often have high standard interest rates.
 If you think you’ll carry a balance, consider how much interest your purchases will accrue and whether the rewards will outweigh the cost of your repayments.